-Always changing to meet the needs of the community, of which it is an integral part, Otahuhu College is widely respected for its strong academic, sporting and cultural achievements and it is proud of its continuing links with the people of South Auckland.
+Since 1931 Otahuhu College has challenged and inspired our students to excel.
+Otahuhu College is widely respected for its strong academic, sporting and cultural achievements and it is proud of its continuing links with the community of South Auckland.